Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Introduction

 Deep neural networks (DNNs) training consists of three main general-matrix-multiply (GEMM) phases: the forward phase, backward phase, and update phase.
 Quantization has become one of the main methods to compress DNNs and reduce the GEMM computational resources.
 Previous works showed the weights and activations in the forward pass to 4 bits while preserving model accuracy \citep{banner2018post,Nahshan2019LossAP,Bhalgat2020LSQIL,PACT}.
 Despite these advances, they only apply to a third of the training process, while the backward phase and update phase are still computed with higher precision.

-Recently, \cite{UltraLowP4} was able, for the first time, to train a DNN while reducing the numerical precision of most of its parts to 4 bits with some degradation (e.g., 2.49\% error in ResNet50).
+Recently, \cite{UltraLowP4} was able, for the first time, to train a DNN while reducing the numerical precision of most of its parts to 4 bits with some degradation (e.g., $2.49\%$ error in ResNet50).
 To do so, \citet{UltraLowP4} suggested a non-standard radix-4 floating-point format, combined with double quantization of the neural gradients (called two-phase rounding).
 This was an impressive step forward in the ability to quantize all GEMMs in training.
 However, since a radix-4 format is not aligned with conventional radix-2, any numerical conversion between the two requires an explicit multiplication to modify both the exponent and mantissa.
-Thus, their non-standard quantization requires specific hardware support \citep{Kupriianova_2013} that can reduce the benefit of quantization to low bits (\cref{sec:UltraLowCompare}).
+Thus, their non-standard quantization requires specific hardware support \citep{Kupriianova_2013} that can significantly reduce the benefit of quantization to low bits (\cref{sec:UltraLowCompare}), and make it less practical.

 The main challenge in reducing the numerical precision of the entire training process is quantizing the neural gradients, i.e. the backpropagated error.
-Specifically, \citet{Chmiel2020NeuralGA} showed the neural gradients have a heavy tailed near-lognormal distribution, and found an analytical expression for the optimal floating point format.
+Previous works showed separately that, to achieve accurate low precision representation of the neural gradients, it is important to use: (1) Logarithmic quantization and (2) Unbiased quantization.
+Specifically, \citet{Chmiel2020NeuralGA} showed the neural gradients have a heavy tailed near-lognormal distribution and found an analytical expression for the optimal floating point format.
 At low precision levels, the optimal format is logarithmically quantized.
 For example, for FP4 the optimal format is [sign,exponent,mantissa] = [1,3,0], i.e. without mantissa bits.
-In contrast, that weights and activations are well approximated with Normal or Laplacian distributions \citep{banner2018post,SAWB}, and therefore are better approximated using uniform quantization (e.g., INT4).
+In contrast, weights and activations are well approximated with Normal or Laplacian distributions \citep{banner2018post,SAWB}, and therefore are better approximated using uniform quantization (e.g., INT4).
+However, \citet{Chmiel2020NeuralGA} did not use unbiased quantization (nor did any of the previous works that use logarithmic quantization of the neural gradients \citep{Li2020AdditivePQ,Miyashita2016ConvolutionalNN,Ortiz2018LowPrecisionFS}).
+Therefore, they were unable to successfully quantize in this FP4 format (their narrowest format was FP5).